L&I Settlement Calculator

 Do I Need A Lawyer To Maximize My Claim?

-After years of litigating third party cases, we’ve recovered millions for our clients in situations where they were hurt while delivering packages, tripped over ill-placed parcels in a doorway, were involved in an auto collision, or were hurt by a faulty safety strap, platform, or rigging.
+After years of helping injured workers, we’ve recovered millions for our clients in situations where they were hurt during a delivery, tripped over ill-placed parcels in a doorway, involved in an auto collision while on the clock, or hurt by a faulty safety strap, platform, or rigging.

-To maximize your total award for all of your claims, we highly recommend hiring the same firm.
-Our team of attorneys is experienced in litigating injury law claims, employment claims and L&I claims and we understand how to leverage each claim in state (or federal) court and before the Board of Industrial Insurance Appeals in order to maximize the value of all of your claims.
+We highly recommend hiring the same law firm to maximize your total award for all of your claims.
+Our team of attorneys is experienced in litigating injury law claims, employment violations, and L&I claims.
+We understand how to leverage each claim in state (or federal) court and before the Board of Industrial Insurance Appeals in order to maximize the value of all of your claims.